morgandonze/Paratrooper/README.md

 - New daily tasks are automatically added to the **top** of daily sections
 - Recurring tasks appear at the **top** when added to daily sections
 - Pulled tasks from main list are added to the **top** of daily sections
-- **Unfinished and progressed tasks automatically carry over** from the previous day's daily section
+- **All incomplete tasks automatically carry over** from the previous day's daily section
-- **Smart filtering**: Recurring tasks follow their recurrence pattern, non-recurring tasks carry over regardless of status
+- **Simple behavior**: All unfinished and progressed tasks carry over by default (configurable)
 - This ensures your most recent tasks are always visible first and nothing falls through the cracks

 ### 2. **Daily Workflow Integration**
-- **Morning**: `python paratrooper.py daily` - auto-adds recurring tasks and carries over unfinished/progressed tasks from previous day
+- **Morning**: `python paratrooper.py daily` - auto-adds recurring tasks and carries over all incomplete tasks from previous day
 - **Work**: Use daily section, mark tasks as you work
 - **Evening**: `python paratrooper.py sync` - updates main list from daily progress